dblanchardDev/arcgis-pro-gdb-schema/README.md

 ArcGIS Pro tools for working with the schema of ArcGIS geodatabases.
 Meant as a partial replacement of X-Ray tools.

+> **ArcGIS Pro – Generate Schema Report Tool**
+> ArcGIS Pro now has a built-in tool which provides similar functionality: [Generate Schema Report](https://pro.arcgis.com/en/pro-app/latest/help/data/geodatabases/overview/schema-report.htm).
+This built-in tool is able to document all components of the geodatabase and provides multiple different output types.
+>
+> The custom tool provided here is still useful if:
+> * You need field descriptions from the metadata included in your schema report (the built-in tool does not provide this).
+> * You need a simpler report that only goes over fields, domains, and relationships.

 ## Tools

 ### Inspect Geodatabase Schema (gdb_to_xls.py)